Our Board of Trustees

 I am a parent of 4 children, including a 8 year old daughter with Dravet Syndrome.
 I am involved in the Parent Forum.

 I am a School Governor of Thames School in which one of my duties is being The Special

 I have completed Governor training with Blackpool Council on Special Needs in schools, The Green Paper, Volunteering within a schooling/educational environment.

 My educational qualifications include a Vocational qualification include Level 1 British sign Language, Basic sign Language & Baby Sign.
 Administration of Buccal Midazolam June 2012.

-The Imperial is the most famous of Blackpool’s hostelries and has itself won many awards over the last 10 years, currently holding the title of “Best Hotel” in the recent Culture and Lifestyle Awards.
-Alison herself has embraced the town in her 10 years and is recognised locally for her work in Tourism.
-She says “Blackpool is a truly magical tourism destination with some of the best hospitality staff in the world.
+The Imperial is the most famous of Blackpool’s hostelries and has itself won many awards over the last 15 years Alison herself has embraced the town in her 10 years and is recognised locally for her work in Tourism.
+She says “Blackpool is a truly magical tourism destination with some of the best hospitality staff in the world”.

 Norry is a community champion for anti-bullying.
 His takes this strong message into schools where he delivers motivational speeches to draw attention to this issue.

 Lionel Vinyl is the ultimate entertainer for any party or event.
 Guaranteed to get everyone involved he is totally unique and once seen never forgotten.